kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 ## MFS – Mutable File System

-If you open the IPFS Web UI and navigate to the **Files** section you might wonder, why it’s empty.
+If you open the IPFS Web UI and navigate to the **Files** section, you might wonder why it’s empty.

 The reason is that files in IPFS are content-addressed and immutable.
-You can’t overwrite them, only create a new version.
-The hashes in your repository get additionally cleaned up automatically (unless they are pinned) when the cache is full or you run the cleaning task (garbage collection) manually:
+You can’t overwrite them, create a new version.
+The hashes in your repository get additionally cleaned up automatically (unless they are pinned) when the cache is full, or you run the cleaning task (garbage collection) manually:

 ```bash
 $ ipfs repo gc